unitaryfund/mitiq/docs/source/guide/rem-5-theory.md

 # What is the theory behind REM?

-Readout error mitigation (REM), in general, is probably one of the most general and earliest error mitigation techniques, which itself can refer to a number of specific approaches.
+Readout error mitigation (REM), is one of the most general and earliest studied error mitigation techniques, which can refer to a variety of specific approaches.

 A simple version of readout error mitigation is postselection of bitstrings.
 For example, if one knows that the measured bitstrings should preserve some